Getting There & Around

 Street parking will be particularly limited on weekends with special event clearway parking restrictions in place on Bondi Rd to accommodate the additional bus movements by increasing road capacity.

-Special event clearway parking restrictions will be in effect along both sides of Bondi Road each weekend of the event on Saturday 22 and Sunday 23 October, Saturday 29 and Sunday 30 October, and Saturday 5 and Sunday 6 November:
+Special event clearway parking restrictions will be in effect each weekend of the event on Saturday 21 and Sunday 22 October, Saturday 28 and Sunday 29 October, and Saturday 4 and Sunday 5 November at the following times and locations:

 • 7am to 2pm: Bondi Rd from Oxford St at Bondi Junction to Sandridge St at Bondi Beach.